TOAST-DOCS/Container-Kubernetes/en/user-guide.md

         * Standard output and standard error streams of script: `/var/log/userscript.output`

 ### User Script
-The features of a new version of a user script are included in the node groups created after July 26, 2022.
+The features of a new version of user script are included in the node groups created after July 26, 2022.
 The following features are found in the new version.

 * **You can change the user script content after the worker node group is created.**
 * The script execution records are stored in the following location.